 Click on the state abbreviation to find the CLE Credit Information for your state.

-This program is has been approved for credit in AK,AZ,CA,CO,IL,ME,MO,ND,NJ,NM,NY,OR,SC,WV
+This program is has been approved for credit in AK,AZ,CA,CO,IL,ME,MO,ND,NJ,NY,OR,SC,WV

 Sylvia Shaz.
 Shweder

 Assistant U.S. Attorney

 Sylvia is Assistant U.S. Attorney for the Eastern District of New York.
 She is also an Adjunct Associate Professor of Law at Fordham University School of Law.

 Rita M. Glavin